codeSmithDave/gatsby-dave-pui/README.md

 <h2>Home Page:</h2>

 The entry point of the website features a HTML5 canvas background, simulating a dynamic starry sky with stars that appear at random coordinates.
-These stars exhibit random sizes, colors, and incorporate fade-in and fade-out animations to create a mesmerizing visual effect.
+These stars exhibit random sizes, colors, and incorporate fade-in and fade-out animations to create a mesmerizing visual effect through the HTML5 canvas.
 The home page also serves as a portal to the other two ReactJS applications contained within the site, each linked for easy navigation.

 ![image](https://github.com/codeSmithDave/gatsby-dave-pui/assets/29952471/eca76be4-4008-4216-91b6-54f26b32d8a7)